iandanforth/rust-crypto/book/projects/ownership/ownership-notes.md

  - "minimizing the amount of duplicate data on the heap"
  - "cleaning up unused data on the heap so we don’t run out of space"

+## Rules

+ - Each value has a variable called it's owner
+ - There can only be one owner at a time
+ - When the owner goes out of scope the value will be dropped

+## String type

+Differs from 'string literals' which are immutable, hardcoded values in our source code.

+## Types with the 'Copy' trait

+Here are some of the types that are Copy:

+All the integer types, like u32.
+The boolean type, bool, with values true and false.
+The character type, char.
+All the floating point types, like f64.
+Tuples, but only if they contain types that are also Copy. (i32, i32) is Copy, but (i32, String) is not.